ajitashwathr10/Face-Detection-Using-OpenCV/README.md

 # Face Detection Using OpenCV

 This repository contains a simple implementation of face detection using OpenCV and Python.
-The project uses Haar Cascades for detecting faces in real-time through a webcam feed.
+The project uses Haar Cascades for detecting faces with the help of a picture.

 ## Requirements
 To run this project, you need to have the following libraries installed: